Dehydrated Seafood Jambalaya – Making Dehydrated Meals for Camping

 Combine all the dry ingredients into a single food-safe 1-quart quality name-brand zip-top bag for the best storage results.
 The sharp edges of dehydrated ingredients may cause micro-punctures in lesser-quality zip-top plastic bags.

-The seafood jambalaya dry mix inside a good quality zip-top bag for protection.
+The seafood jambalaya dry mix is inside a good quality zip-top bag for protection.

 Label and date the zip-top bag to identify the contents.
 Masking tape and an all-weather pen with permanent ink work well here.